rht-labs/tech-exercise/docs/1-the-manual-menace/6-nordmart-review.md

 We will first setup the stakater-nordmart-review repository and deploy it on our cluster via Helm chart.

 ## Stakater-Nordmart-Review
-1. Clone the `stakater-nordmart-review` repository that you imported from github to your gitlab account.
+1. Clone the `stakater-nordmart-review` repository that you imported from github to your GitLab account.

         # git clone https://<GITLAB_SERVER>/<YOUR_GITLAB_GROUP>/<YOUR_REPO_NAME>
         git clone https://gitlab.apps.devtest.vxdqgl7u.kubeapp.cloud/workshop-exercise/stakater-nordmart-review